 The regulation also includes provisions to address the growing liquid soils industry (e.g. horizontal drilling, hydrovac for daylighting).
 In brief, certain types of soil processing would be allowed to occur on-site at a project area prior to excess soil being hauled away without the need for an ECA.

-As of January 2022, the requirements for testing, tracking of soil and the registration of projects where excess soil will be generated come into force, requirement of hauling records, and larger reuse site registration come into effect.
+As of January 2022, the requirements for testing, tracking of soil and the registration of projects where excess soil will be generated come into force, requirement of paper or digital hauling records, and larger reuse site registration come into effect.
 These requirements can be summarized as follows: